cossacklabs/product-docs/acra/acra-in-depth/architecture/sdks.md

 weight: 5
 ---

+# Acra SDKs in general

+Acra provides a number of different SDKs that enable more in-depth usage of Acra's capabilities.
+By default, all necessary wrapper libraries are available only to commercial customers, but eventually this might change.

 # SDK to AcraTranslator (API client)

 AcraTranslator provides gRPC and HTTP API, which you can use in your application.